 Natalie: Rob Rainford feels as though he was Born to Grill, and that’s the name of his new cookbook.
 The Canadian chef hosted a wildly popular grilling show on the food network for five years, and has published three cookbooks.
 He was born in Jamaica but moved with his family to Canada when he was just three.

 He completed his culinary training at George Brown College in Toronto, and then worked in several restaurants before beginning his career in television and books.
-We’re going to talk to him about that, plus his favorite wines for barbeque.
+We’re going to talk to him about that, plus his favourite wines for barbecue.

 Rob: Hi Natalie.
 Thank you for having me.